By 2020, State-Legal Cannabis Markets Will Create Quarter Of A Million New Jobs

 “The industry is also seeing sizable job growth in some mature cannabis states, and new markets such as Maryland, Ohio and Pennsylvania will come online soon, further fueling employment.”

-In addition to creating more jobs, when states legalize medical cannabis, a reduced rate of opioid overdoses is witnessed, a previous Inquisitr report indicated.
+In addition to creating more jobs, when states legalize medical cannabis, a reduced rate of opioid overdoses is witnessed, a previous Inquisitr report indicate.

 [Featured Image by SEASTOCK/Shutterstock]